AnyBody/tutorials/A_study_of_studies/intro.md

   muscles or motors to drive the model.

-When you execute each of these operations, they compile their output in the Output section under the study's tree.
+When you execute each of these operations, they compile their output in the Output section under the study tree.
 This allows you to easily access and analyze the results of each operation.

 ## Running operations

 Operations can be executed in three ways:

 1. Through the model tree
 2. Using the operation drop-down in the toolbar
 3. Via the special operations tree view